vmlrodrigues/curtaurl/TOOLS.md

 ## Browser extension

-There's an unofficial browser extension maintained by [@SolninjaA](https://github.com/SolninjaA) for shortening URLs easily using Chhoto URL.
+There's an unofficial browser extension maintained by [@SolninjaA](https://github.com/SolninjaA) for shortening URLs easily using CurtaURL.
 [You can take a look at it here.](https://github.com/SolninjaA/Chhoto-URL-Extension)

 ## Raycast extension

-There's an unofficial Raycast extension maintained by [@paranoidPhantom](https://github.com/paranoidPhantom) for shortening URLs efficiently using Chhoto URL.
+There's an unofficial Raycast extension maintained by [@paranoidPhantom](https://github.com/paranoidPhantom) for shortening URLs efficiently using CurtaURL.
 [You can get it from the Raycast extension store.](https://www.raycast.com/andrei_hudalla/chhoto)

 ## FreeBSD port

-There's an unofficial FreeBSD port maintained by [@jcpsantiago](https://github.com/jcpsantiago) for installing Chhoto URL.
+There's an unofficial FreeBSD port maintained by [@jcpsantiago](https://github.com/jcpsantiago) for installing CurtaURL.
 [You can take a look at it here.](https://tangled.sh/@jcpsantiago.xyz/freebsd-ports/tree/main/www/chhoto-url) Feel free to discuss any issues or suggestions in [#56](https://github.com/SinTan1729/chhoto-url/discussions/56).

 ## NixOS Package
-There's an unoffical NixOS package maintained by [@Defelo](https://github.com/Defelo) for Chhoto URL.
+There's an unoffical NixOS package maintained by [@Defelo](https://github.com/Defelo) for CurtaURL.
 [You can take a look at it here.](https://search.nixos.org/packages?query=chhoto-url)